 Lilliane is a development and fundraising professional who has worked with nonprofits in Seattle and her hometown, Los Angeles.
 Lilliane works to communicate LCF’s broad vision and increase resources to benefit the community.

 Jennifer Arlem Molina

-Jennifer manages projects under LCF's Economic Empowerment Initiative, as well as the Hispanic Seafair Scholarship Program.
-Her professional experience consists of sales, digital marketing, event planning, teaching, visual art and photography.
+Jennifer's professional experience consists of business consulting, corporatesales, digital marketing, event planning, teaching, visual art and photography.
 She has been a creative person her entire life.
 Being an immigrant that grew up in Seattle, she frequently references her childhood experiences as a source of inspiration.
 Her goal is to inspire people to work together to build a more vibrant and stronger community.

 Project Manager, Healthy Latino Families Initiative

 Monserrat is a graduate of Seattle University's International Studies department and a full time mother.
 Originally coming from the beautiful Skagit Valley, she is an active member in the Latino community throughout Western Washington.
 Monserrat manages programs under the Healthy Latino Families Initiative.
 Monserrat strives to improve access to health-related resources for Washingtonians through community engagement, outreach, and education.

 Oskar has his roots as a community organizer since 1994 fighting California's Prop 187.
 Ever since, he's been advocating in the community to ensure that disenfranchised communities are civically engaged and their voices get heard.

 Monica is passionate about helping those in need and is working towards becoming a Registered Nurse.
 She helps provide Benefits Enrollment services through the Healthy Latino Families Initiative.